-Choosing the right foods for a 1-year-old can help them embrace new flavors and see meals as fun.
+Choosing the right foods for a 1-year-old child can help them embrace new flavors and see meals as fun.
 Some foods may be more beneficial for a 1-year-old to eat than others.
 It is also important to avoid foods that may be a choking hazard.

 No single meal plan is right for all children, but these guidelines can help with feeding a toddler.